Skip to content

 Setting your Ingredients#

 The choice is up to you what you want to connect.
 See here for a possible ingredient setting.
-Select under Bottles your assigned ingredients for each pump over the dropdown boxes.
-In addition, you can define ingredients which are also there, but are not connected to the machine (under Bottles > available).
-You can define ingredients (with only add self by hand) which should be later added via hand.
-This can be ingredients, which would not be optimal for your pump (sticky), or are only very rarely used in cocktails.
-These ingredients are not shown in the bottle dropdown but only at the available window.
-Choose this option for ingredients you won't connect to the machine, to reduce the amount of options displayed at the dropdown.
+Select your assigned ingredients under Bottles for each pump.
+In addition, you can define ingredients which are available, but are not connected to the machine (under Bottles > available).
+These can be ingredients, which would not be optimal for your pump (sticky), or are only very rarely used in cocktails.
+In the ingredient properties, you can set this ingredient as only addable by hand.
+These ingredients are not shown in the bottle dropdown but only in the available window.
+Choose this option for ingredients you won't connect to the machine, to reduce the amount of options displayed in the dropdown.

-The program will then evaluate which recipe meets all requirements to only show the recipes where all existing ingredients (machine + hand) exist.
+The program will then evaluate which recipes meet all requirements to only show the recipes where all existing ingredients (machine + hand) exist.
 All possible recipes will be shown in the Maker Tab.
 See also this FAQ for more information on this topic.

 Configuring the Pins or used Board#